learning-kyljmeeski/learning-kyljmeeski/README.md

-Sure!
-Here is a concise and professional text for your GitHub profile:

----

 ### Hi there! 👋

 I'm a passionate Java developer specializing in Spring Boot, with experience in building robust backend systems.
 Additionally, I enjoy crafting dynamic and responsive user interfaces with Svelte.